-Applicants for the distance Graduate Certificate in Coastal Studies are required to have a baccalaureate (four year degree).
+Applicants for the distance Graduate Certificates are required to have a baccalaureate (four year degree).
 They must apply for the certificate at http://webstar.nova.edu/ and must submit an official transcript as part of the application process.

 3.1.4.
 Class Registration